Skip to Main Content

 Afternoon:

-After lunch, we leave our bicycles behind for the final time and sail past the starting point of our journey, enjoying views of the Zaanse Schans windmills from the sun deck.
+After lunch, we leave our bicycles behind enjoying views of the Zaanse Schans windmills from the sun deck.
 As the farms and windmills fade into the distance, Amsterdam gradually emerges, with industrial outlines returning along ever-busier waterways.

 Dinner:

-In the ship’s dining room.
+Onboard the barge.
 Share favorite experiences and enjoy camaraderie with new Road Scholar friends during our farewell dinner.

 Evening: